PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

 TPT, which originated from the concept of "field" in physics, has been widely used in various works \cite{hu2010topological,mao2020tps} to measure the mutual influence between nodes in complex networks.
 Since the microservice correlation graph can also be viewed as a complex network, we use TPT to evaluate the anomaly potential of microservices.
 Specifically, we have observed that in a microservice correlation graph $\mathcal{G}_{c}$, the microservices closer to the PBs, i.e., those with fewer hops, are more likely to be abnormal, as they often have frequent direct or indirect invocations with the PBs.
 Based on this observation, we evaluate the anomaly potential of microservices using the TPT.
 To do this, we first extract the abnormal subgraph $\mathcal{G}_{a}$ by identifying the abnormal microservices and their invocation relationships in $\mathcal{G}_{c}$.
-We then calculate the topological potential for microservice $v_i$ in the abnormal subgraph $\mathcal{G}_{a}$ using the TPT.
+We then calculate the anomaly potential $\varphi$ for microservice $v_i$ in the abnormal subgraph $\mathcal{G}_{a}$ using the TPT: where $N$ is the number of upstream microservices of $v_i$ and $a_j$ represents the anomaly degree of $v_j$.
+PBScaler defines the anomaly degree as the number of SLO violations for a microservice in a time window. $h_{ji}$ denotes the minimum number of hops required from $v_j$ to $v_i$.
+We use the impact factor $\sigma$ (1 by default) to control the influence range of a microservice.

-where $N$ is the number of upstream microservices of $v_i$ and $m_j$ represents the anomaly degree of $v_j$.
-PBScaler defines the anomaly degree as the number of SLO violations for a microservice in a time window. $d_{ji}$ denotes the minimum number of hops required from $v_j$ to $v_i$.
-We use the impact factor $\sigma$ to control the influence range of a microservice.
+Fig. \ref{fig:toporank} illustrates the computation process of the TopoRank algorithm.
+PBScaler checks the number of SLO violations for each microservice in Step 1 to initialize the anomaly degree.
+It can be observed that the microservices A and C, positioned upstream of the performance bottleneck (i.e., microservice E), have the highest anomaly degrees, with values of 12 and 8, respectively.
+This is because anomalies in downstream microservices propagate and accumulate in upstream microservices.
+Consequently, it is inadvisable to locate PBs solely based on the anomaly degree.
+In Step 2, PBScaler calculates the anomaly potential for each microservice according to Eq. \ref{eq:topo}.
+Taking the microservice C as an example, its anomaly potential $\varphi$ can be calculated as: $8+12\times e^{-(1/1)^2}=12.41$.